 - Bot: Following our announcement that we reconsidered our presence in the Fediverse, some readers suggested we turn our Mastodon account into a bot.
 At first glance, operating a bot account may look less time-consuming; however, keeping accounts secure means that we have to monitor bot accounts, too.
 So, the effort remains nearly the same, while there is less interaction with our readers.

 - Patreon/donations: Some readers further suggested crowdfunding.
 As we pointed out before, we don’t want to accept money or any commodity contributions.
 Crowdfunding introduces the new overhead of managing finances (including taxes).
 Consider that InfoSec Handbook isn’t a legal entity, and all contributors of the InfoSec Handbook reside in different European countries.
-Besides, taking money doesn’t lead to more time for our blog, but creates new dependencies.
+Besides, taking money doesn’t lead to more time for our website, but creates new dependencies.

 All in all, we still evaluate different possibilities to provide useful content that remains accessible to everybody.